isaactorresmichel/composer-local-source-repository/README.md

 # Composer Local Source Repository
-This composer plugin is for PHP developers that creates custom local (non-published ) composer packages, and want to have their dependencies managed by composer.

-This package allows them to have their sources inside a bigger project and be managed from composer without having to rely on symbolic links or packages copies.
-The goal of plugin is to have a simple package routed to a install path.
+The goal of this plugin is to have non-published (local) `repository` packages, inside our main project.
+And have them *installed/mapped* on the same source dir, without having to rely on symbolic links, full package copies to secondary directories or the vendor directory.

 ## Requirements
  - **composer-plugin-api**: ^1.1
  - **composer/installers**: ^1.0